qdraw/starsky/index.md

 ## Workflow
 Export smaller images and generation of templates is one of the features

+## Prepare for publication and add a watermark
+Before I publish an item on my blog or social media, I do an automatic publication action.
+This places a watermark in the images.
+By means of configuration it is also possible that html is generated with meta information also attached so that search engines can find this content faster.

 ## Starsky on Mac OS
 ![Starsky App on Mac OS](starsky/docs/starsky-mac-v043-home-nl.jpg)